The 179bn fund which the UK pays into, but from which it receives nothing back.

 In Boris’ speech yesterday he spoke of turbo-charging regional economies and “Northern Powerhouse Rail”.
 He announced:

 “I am going to deliver on my commitment to that vision with a pledge to fund the Leeds to Manchester route.
-It will be up to local people and us to come to an agreement on the exact proposal they want — but I have tasked officials to accelerate their work on these plans so that we are ready to do a deal in the autumn
+It will be up to local people and us to agree on the exact proposal they want — but I have tasked officials to accelerate their work on these plans so that we are ready to do a deal in the autumn

 It is worth noting that it will be the UK taxpayer who will fund this, with no assistance from the EU’s ‘Cohesion Fund’.